netheril96/securefs/docs/design.md

 For example, to access `foo` in the root directory, one needs to know the encrypted result of `foo`.
 But given that encryption is randomized, there is no way to know what ciphertext is actually stored in the system.
 The whole directory would have to be scanned with each entry decrypted to find `foo`.
 All access to directory would have linear complexity.

 Instead, in `securefs`, a directory is implemented as a normal file containing a B-tree.
 This ensures that encryption is randomized and access is logarithmic with respect to directory size.
+The maximum filename length is always 255, independent from the property of the underlying filesystem.

 ### Extended attributes